Cinema of Hong Kong: Language and sound

 Films in the Cantonese language have been made in Hong Kong since the beginning.
-In the 1950s, it also became a center of Mandarin language film making after the Communist takeover in mainland China and the entertainment industry shifted from Shanghai to Hong Kong.
+In the 1950s, it also became a center of Mandarin-language filmmaking after the Communist takeover in mainland China and the entertainment industry shifted from Shanghai to Hong Kong.
 From the 1960s to mid-1970s, Mandarin film productions became dominant, especially those made by the Shaw Brothers studio in Hong Kong.
 There was also a short-lived period whereby Hokkien films were produced in Hong Kong, and there were also films made in the Teochew dialect.
 Cantonese films made a comeback in the 1970s, and since the 1980s, films have been made mostly in Cantonese.

 For decades, films were typically shot silent, with dialogue and all other sound dubbed afterwards.
 In the hectic and low-budget industry, this method was faster and more cost-efficient than recording live sound, particularly when using performers from different dialect regions; it also helped facilitate dubbing into other languages for the vital export market (for example, Standard Mandarin for mainland China and Taiwan).
 Many busy stars would not even record their own dialogue, but would be dubbed by a lesser-known performer.
 Shooting without sound also contributed to an improvisatory filmmaking approach.
 Movies often went into production without finished scripts, with scenes and dialogue concocted on the set; especially low-budget productions on tight schedules might even have actors mouth silently or simply count numbers, with actual dialogue created only in the editing process.

 A trend towards sync sound filming grew in the late 1990s and this method is now the norm, partly because of a widespread public association with higher quality cinema.

 History

 1909 to World War II

 During its early history, Hong Kong's cinema played second fiddle to that of the mainland, particularly the city of Shanghai, which was then the movie capital of the Chinese-speaking world.
-Very little of this work is extant: one count finds only four films remaining out of over 500 produced in Hong Kong before World War II (Fonoroff, 1997).
+Very little of this work is extant: one count finds only four films remaining out of over 500 produced in Hong Kong before World War II.
 Detailed accounts of this period therefore have inherent limitations and uncertainties.